Kermit (protocol): History

-In the late 1970s, users of Columbia University's mainframe computers had only 35 kilobytes of storage per person.
+In the late 1970s, most of Columbia University's mainframe computers had ≤64 kilobytes of total memory to work with.
 Kermit was developed at the university so students could move files between them and floppy disks at various microcomputers around campus, such as IBM or DEC DECSYSTEM-20 mainframes and Intertec Superbrains running CP/M. IBM mainframes used an EBCDIC character set and CP/M and DEC machines used ASCII, so conversion between the two character sets was one of the early functions built into Kermit.

+The protocol was originally designed in 1981 by Frank da Cruz and Bill Catchings.
 The first file transfer with Kermit occurred in April 1981.
-The protocol was originally designed in 1981 by Frank da Cruz and Bill Catchings.